Nominee to be Baltimore’s next police leader withdraws

-BALTIMORE (AP) — The Baltimore mayor’s nominee to be the city’s next police commissioner has withdrawn his name from consideration.
+BALTIMORE (AP) — The Baltimore mayor’s nominee to be the city’s next police commissioner on Monday abruptly withdrew his name from consideration, the latest setback to the beleaguered force where leadership instability has become the norm.

-The announcement about Joel Fitzgerald’s decision was made in a Monday tweet from the Fort Worth Police Department, the Texas force he leads.
-It did not provide more details.
+A terse announcement about Joel Fitzgerald’s decision was made in a Monday tweet from the Fort Worth Police Department, the Texas municipal force he leads.
+It did not provide any details about his reasoning, only saying that Fitzgerald decided to withdraw his name.

+But later Monday morning, Baltimore Mayor Catherine Pugh said Fitzgerald was withdrawing his candidacy to “devote his full attention” to one of his sons who, she says, is facing a second brain surgery this week to “remove a mass that was discovered late last week.”

-The mayor’s office recently announced that Fitzgerald would not be able to travel to Baltimore for a hearing into his nomination because of a medical emergency involving his son.
+The announcement about his withdrawal comes days after Pugh’s office announced that Fitzgerald would not be able to travel to Baltimore for public hearings into his nomination because of a serious medical emergency suffered by one of his sons.

 Most Read Nation & World Stories